oddbird/oddleventy/content/blog/podcasts/word-wrap-11.md

   - CSS Scope
 summary: |
   I talk with Claire and Steph
-  my journey into webdev and onto the CSSWG, what I finds frustrating about how others use CSS, and the the three specs I'm working on.
+  about my journey into webdev and onto the CSSWG, what I find frustrating about how others use CSS, and the three specs I'm working on.
 audio: https://wordwrap.ams3.cdn.digitaloceanspaces.com/Word%20Wrap%20-%20Episode%2011.mp3
 ---